Clifford Dobell

 Cecil Clifford Dobell FRS (22 February 1886, Birkenhead – 23 December 1949, London) was a biologist, specifically a protozoologist.
 He studied intestinal amoebae, and algae.
 He was a leading authority on the history of protistology.

+Life

+Clifford Dobell was educated at Sandringham School, Southport, and Trinity College, Cambridge, where he graduated with a first-class degree in natural sciences in 1906 under the tutelage of Adam Sedgwick.